Once a booming mining town of 9,000, most of what remains are white cross grave markers and memories of tragedy in Dawson, New Mexico.

 After settling on his land, Dawson found coal on his property.
 Scraping chunks of coal from the surface of his farmland, he burned it in his stove rather than using wood.
 At first, his neighbors thought he was a little crazy, but out of curiosity, several asked for samples and were pleased with the results, so much so that Dawson began to sell the coal to his neighbors.

 In 1870 Lucien B. Maxwell sold his interest in the Maxwell Land Grant.
 The property was quickly sold two more times over the next two years and in 1872 it was in the hands of a Dutch Firm who was aggressively looking for ways to exploit the resources of the grant.
 The grant owners immediately attempted to extract rents from many of the squatters living on the grant; however, they often had no way of knowing who was a legal owner and who was not.
 When they found out that the Dawson land was heavily laced with coal, they wanted to develop the vein and attempted to evict Dawson.
-Dawson was ready to fight ready to settle the matter with six-guns, but later he consented to settling the matter in the courts.
+Dawson was ready to fight ready to settle the matter with six-guns, but later he consented to settle the matter in the courts.
 Dawson admitted that his transaction with Maxwell in 1869 was purely verbal; stating that a promise and a handshake was the way Maxwell had always done business.

 Dawson hired an attorney and the case was tried in the fall of 1893 favoring Dawson in their decision.
 The court held that the Land Grant Company could not prove that Dawson did not own the land and mineral rights.
 And, much to the Land Grant Company’s chagrin, the courts further found that Dawson had not bought the 1,000 acres that he had thought, but rather 20,000 acres.